Elvis Andrus Preview, Player Props: White Sox vs. Athletics

 Elvis Andrus At The Plate

-- Andrus is hitting .238 with 15 doubles, a triple, four home runs and 22 walks.
+- Andrus has 15 doubles, a triple, five home runs and 22 walks while batting .239.

-- He has gone deep in four games this season (4.5%), leaving the park in 1.2% of his chances at the plate.
+- He has hit a home run in 5.6% of his games this year, and 1.5% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.